-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of trustees; - regular of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - dearly defined purchasing (asset purchase or capital Investment) guidelines; - delegation of authority and segregation of duties; - Identification and management of risks.
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of trustees; - regular of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - dearly defined purchasing (asset purchase or capital Investment) guidelines; - · delegation of authority and segregation of duties; - Identification and management of risks.

-The board of trustees considered the need for a specific internal audit function and as required by the ESFA appointed an external company, Red-rambler Ltd to perform internal scrutiny work.
+The board of trustees considered the need for a specific internal audit function and as required by the ESFA appointed an external company, Red-Rambler Ltd are appointed to perform an agreed programme of internal scrutiny work.
+Red-Rambler Ltd report to the Board (through the Audit and Risk Committee) on completion of the agreed work .On an annual basis Red Rambler Ltd prepare an annual report outlining key findings, recommendations and conclusions to help consider actions and evaluate year on year progress.

-The internal scrutiny work included giving advice on financial matters and performing a range of checks on the academy trust's financial systems.
-In particular, the checks carried out in the current period included:
+For 2021-22 the internal scrutiny work included giving advice on financial matters and performing a range of checks on the academy trust's financial systems.
+In particular, the checks carried out in the current period covered Cyber Security and Governance.